5zyyy/paper-paws-poc/README.md

 ## 🔑 API Key Setup
 1. Sign up at [BitQuery](https://bitquery.io/)
-2. Get your API key from the dashboard
+2. In BitQuery dashboard, navigate to Account > API V1 > Api-Keys
-3. Add your API key in the settings page of the app
+3. Copy and paste your API key in the settings page of the app

 ## ⚡ Quick Start
 1. Install and run the app using one of the installation options above